Stamp Duty Calculator for First Time Buyers

 What Is Stamp Duty?

-Stamp Duty – officially known as Stamp Duty Land Tax (SDLT) – is a tax payable if you purchase property or land in England or Northern Ireland above a certain price.
-This is currently £125,000 regardless of the city you’re buying property in – even more expensive cities like London.
+Stamp Duty – officially known as Stamp Duty Land Tax (SDLT) – is a tax payable if you purchase property or land in England or Northern Ireland – currently £250,000.
+It is a tiered tax, meaning the total amount you pay depends on the price of the property and whether it is your primary residence, a second home, or a rental property.
 In Scotland, Stamp Duty is known as Land and Buildings Transaction Tax.
 In Wales, it's known as Land Transaction Tax.

 Learn more in our Stamp Duty video.